mobily-enterprises/best-webdriver/README.md

 You might decide to use this API _without_ spawning a process for the chromedriver.
 This is especially handy if you are using for example an online service, or a webdriver already running on a different machine.

-Here is how you do it:
+Here is how you do it notice the `spawn: false` property:

     // Create a new Chrome browser object var chrome = new browser.Chrome()